 A genetic test for the DMD gene is the best way to diagnose DMD.

-If genetic tests are unclear, as they sometimes are, your child might need a muscle biopsy is performed to check for dystrophin in the muscle.
+If genetic tests are unclear, as they sometimes are, your child might need a muscle biopsy to check for dystrophin in the muscle.

-Duchenne muscular dystrophy is usually diagnosed between 3-7 years of age.
+Duchenne muscular dystrophy is usually diagnosed between 3 and 7 years of age.